PaidiDharani/Netflix-clone/README.md

 # Netflix-clone
-This is a project where I have created a clone website for Netflix using HTML,CSS and JavaScript
+This is a project where I have created a clone website for Netflix using HTML and CSS